 - Synchronizing promotions — Rather than generating sales for a specific channel, plan market-wide discounts that increase your overall sales.

 - Monitoring price-match dynamics — Stay up to date on the latest repricing trends across competitors and marketplaces to prevent losses and maximize margins.

 - Creatively boosting channel sales — Show more love to a certain channel by directing sales to their site with direct “Where to Buy” technology.

 3. Inventory Levels

 Inventory matters.
 Inaccurate stock reporting could not only result in disappointed customers, but negative reviews, lost sales to competitors and high costs associated with warehousing surplus inventory.
 Automating this cumbersome process helps you confidently manage and report inventory, prepare and set expectations with customers ahead of time and recover sales that otherwise would’ve been lost.

 If you still find yourself out of stock, send customers to your next best option by creating a direct path to purchase.
 Does your brand website offer a “Buy Now” option?
 Do your social media campaigns include shoppable links?
 Ensure every brand touchpoint you have funnels consumers toward channels where they can convert.

 Every channel your brand is present on has the power to lead to sales.
 ChannelAdvisor optimizes your product content across every channel at scale, helping you manage prices and inventory across your entire retail network.

 Want to learn more about how we help brands market across channels?
 Contact us today to request to talk with one of our e-commerce experts.

 Return next week, or subscribe, to see the next blog in our multichannel commerce framework series.
-Learn how to connect to and market in the proper channels or look for new insights in the coming weeks on how to better fulfil and optimise.
+Learn how to connect to and market in the proper channels or look for new insights in the coming weeks on how to better fulfill and optimize.
 And stay tuned for the launch of our new report launching in April to see the full Multichannel Commerce Framework.